diana-hep/oamap/README.md

 fcn(*[arrays[x] for x in arrayparams])
 ```

 The first time the function is called, it takes 0.98 seconds to compile.
 Thereafter, it takes 0.03 seconds.
 There are no Python objects or memory allocations objects in the loop: it would not be any faster if it were written in C++.
-And yet, it's the same Python we'd write to explore a handful of events.
+And yet, it's the same Python analysis code we'd write to explore a handful of events.

 ## Project roadmap